Short-distance production of three particles with large scattering length: Point-production amplitude

 The amplitude $\bar{\Gamma}_\pwl$ can be written as

 where \(\Gamma_\pwl\) is calculated using Eq.~\eqref{eq:Gamma3bInt} with \(\lambda=-1/2\).

 As we did for three bosons, our aim is to calculate the point-production distribution $R(E)$ from this amplitude.
 It is defined analogously to Eq.~\eqref{eq:PointProductionAmplitude}, where the connection between \(\bar{\Gamma}\) and \(\bar{\Gamma}_\pwl\) is given by Eq.~\eqref{eq:3bGammaBar}.
-Here, we will consider partial waves up to the \DW-wave, demonstrating that \PW-wave is the dominant.
-We will look at the individual contributions of \SW, \PW, and \DW-waves, as well as their sum including all interference terms.
+Here, we will consider partial waves up to the \DW\ wave, demonstrating that the \PW-wave contribution dominates.
+We will look at the individual contributions of \SW, \PW, and \DW\ waves, as well as their sum including all interference terms.

 The full point-production distribution up to $\pwl=2$ is given by